tharushaH/uno-flip/README.md

   java -jar ..\artifacts\unoflip_jar\UnoFlip.jar
 ```
 3. Follow the on-screen instructions to play the game.
 The game rules closely follow the official UNO Flip rules.
-## Issues
-Issue with the images appearing in the JAR file.
-Please run the UnoFlipViewFrame.java file from IDE.

 ## Features